Home

 When you don’t get results, you tell yourself:

-• I am not good at marketing and self-promotion.
+• I am not good at marketing.

-The Professional Migrant Woman experiencing identity crisis
+The Professional Migrant Woman

-This means more studying, more debt, less time for family and yourself, at an age where you’re not as energetic as you were in your twenties.
+On top of all that, you are now at an age where you’re not as energetic as you were in your twenties.

 Your frustrations: